WebReflection/highlighted-code/README.md

 The main export uses all default languages included in *highlight.js*, but there are other variants:

-  * `highlighted-code/web`, which includes only JS, TS, JSON, CSS, and HTML or XML
+  * `highlighted-code/web`, which includes only Markdown, JS, TS, JSON, CSS, and HTML or XML
   * `highlighted-code/sql`, which includes only SQL

 These variants are much lighter than default module.